 In the media file wizard of the install4j project, we can now use the generated

-On the "Installer Options->DMG options and files" step we enter the
+On the "Installer Options->Additional files in DMG" step we enter the

 and give it the name

 The background image is added with the name